 - Peer mediation programs and youth courts; and

 - Extended day and other school safety programs.

-BOCES has created and supports strategies for improving communication among students and between students and staff and reporting of potentially violent incidents, such as the establishment of:
+The BOCES has created and supported strategies for improving communication among students and between students and staff and reporting of potentially violent incidents, such as the establishment of:

 - Creating a forum or designating a mentor for students concerned with bullying or violence;

 The Albany-Schoharie-Schenectady-Saratoga BOCES has adopted BOE Policy # 8130.1 Extreme Risk Protection Orders (“Red Flag Law”).
 Extreme risk protection orders are court orders that restrict the ability of a person, who is judged likely to engage in conduct that would result in serious physical harm to him/herself or others, to purchase or possess firearms, rifles or shotguns, or attempt to do so.
 BOE Policy # 8130.1 states that when BOCES staff members have reason to believe, either personally or through information received by others, that a currently-enrolled or recently-enrolled student is likely to engage in conduct that would result in serious physical harm to him/herself or others, they are encouraged to report their concerns to the Building Principal or designee.
 The Building Principal or designee must immediately notify the District Superintendent.
 The District Superintendent will contact the school attorney, and both will assist the Building Principal in determining the appropriateness of petitioning the court for an extreme risk protection order.